 Her work encompasses painting, drawing, contemporary technologies, transmedia, multimedia installation, political cartoons, political satire, portraiture.

 Her exhibitions include the group show “Oppression Aesthetics” at VAV Gallery, 2015; and the solo exhibition “Let’s Change Together.”

-As SomoS Artist-in-Residence, Yerbury will develop and present her participatory video installation “Aestheticizing the Dialogical Self” which explores the fluent nature of our sense of self and the performativity of self-presentation, late November/early December 2017.
+As SomoS Artist-in-Residence, Yerbury presents two participatory video installations for the Mutable Self group exhibition, exploring the fluent nature of our sense of self and the performativity of self-presentation.

 Jazmine Yerbury homepage